 Non-invasive Skin Biopsy Testing

-Typically, when a doctor suspects that a mole or a spot on a patient's skin might be cancerous, the first recommended step is to perform a biopsy, which often involves cutting a sampling of the skin, in order to send it off to a laboratory for testing.
-But, with a new, non-invasive skin biopsy test that is currently available to patients of Dr. Lawrence Schiffman at Miami Skin Dr, the sample can be easily taken with a procedure that does not leave behind a scar or involve painful cutting.
+Typically, when a doctor suspects that a mole or a spot on a patient's skin might be cancerous, the first recommended step is to perform a biopsy.
+A biopsy involves cutting a sample of the skin in order to send it off to a laboratory for testing.
+But, with a new, non-invasive skin biopsy test that is currently available to patients of Dr. Lawrence Schiffman at Miami Skin Dr., the sample can be easily taken with a procedure that does not leave behind a scar or involve painful cutting.

 Signs & Symptoms of Melanoma